HannahBBell/mark-react-proj--tv-shows/level-300.md

    1. When the user makes a selection, the user should be taken directly to that episode in the list (i.e. the browser should scroll to that point)
    1. Bonus: if you prefer, when the select is used, ONLY show the selected episode.
 If you do this, be sure to provide a way for the user to see all episodes again.
 1. Tidy up: if you haven't already then reconsider the episode summaries.
 The original data for the episode summaries contained html tags eg `<p>`.
 Remove these from the string before displaying the text.
+1. Handle missing images: currently you have an image for every episode but we cannot rely on that when we move to live data later.
+To prepare for this, set `image` to `null` for an episode in `EpisodeData.json` and adapt your app to handle this scenario.

 ## Example screenshot of Episode Selector